|Page tools: Print Page Print All RSS Search this Product|

-REBUILD OF THE OAD SYSTEM AND BREAK IN SERIES
+THE 2017 REVIEW OF OAD STATISTICS AND BREAK IN SERIES

-14 The classification of countries in this publication is the Standard Australian Classification of Countries, 2011, Version 2.2.
-For more detailed information, refer to the ABS publication Standard Australian Classification of Countries (SACC), 2011 (cat. no. 1269.0) or the Country Classification excel spreadsheet in the Downloads tab of this publication.
-The entire times series has been backcast using this version of the classification.
+17 The classification of countries in this release is the Standard Australian Classification of Countries, 2016.
+For more detailed information, refer to the ABS release Standard Australian Classification of Countries, 2016 (cat. no. 1269.0).
+The entire historical series has been backcast using this version of the classification.

-15 The statistics on country of residence or main destination, and country of embarkation or disembarkation have certain limitations because of reporting on passenger cards.
-For example many travellers just list the UK on their passenger card, thus England, Scotland, Wales, Northern Ireland, Guernsey, Jersey and the Isle of Man are often combined to be the United Kingdom, Channel Islands and Isle of Man (UK, CI & IOM).
+18 The statistics on country of residence or main destination, and country of embarkation or disembarkation have certain limitations because of reporting on passenger cards.
+For example many travellers just list the UK on their passenger card rather than stating England, Scotland, Wales, or Northern Ireland.

 STATE AND TERRITORY CLASSIFICATION

-16 Following the 1992 amendment to the Acts Interpretation Act to include the Indian Ocean Territories of Christmas Island and the Cocos (Keeling) Islands as part of geographic Australia, population estimates commencing with September quarter 1993 include estimates for these two territories.
+19 Following the 1992 amendment to the Acts Interpretation Act to include the Indian Ocean Territories of Christmas Island and the Cocos (Keeling) Islands as part of geographic Australia, population estimates commencing with September quarter 1993 include estimates for these two territories.
 To reflect this change, another category of the state and territory classification has been created, known as Other Territories.
-Other Territories includes Jervis Bay Territory, Christmas Island and the Cocos (Keeling) Islands.
+From 1 July 2016 Norfolk Island has been included in the Other Territories category following the introduction of the Norfolk Island Legislation Amendment Act 2015.
+Other Territories includes Norfolk Island, Jervis Bay Territory, Christmas Island and the Cocos (Keeling) Islands.
 OAD data for Other Territories are not available prior to February 1995.